 The Bearfoot Baker, Bigfoot, Sugar Cookies, Royal Icing, Sasquatch cookies, Sasquatch, Bigfoot Cookies, decorated cookies

 • It’s time for the toes.
-I like to pipe the big toe first then skip the second toe.
-Pipe toes one, three, and five and let the icing crust over.
+I like to pipe the big toe first and skip the second toe.
+Next, pipe the first, third, and fifth toes and let the icing crust over.
 Then go back and pipe toes two and four.
 DONE!

 • Use the outline consistency to outline his legs, body, and arms.

-• Next, flood him with the flood consistency brown royal icing.
+• Next, flood him with the flood consistency of brown royal icing.

 • Let it dry for a little bit.